Rahmad Mariman

-Rahmad bin Mariman is a Malaysian politician who has served as Member of the Melaka State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 for the third term and under former Chief Minister Sulaiman Md Ali from November 2021 to March 2023 for the second term and from March 2020 to November 2021 for the first term and Member of the Melaka State Legislative Assembly (MLA) for Ayer Molek since May 2018.
+Rahmad bin Mariman (born 14 October 1964) is a Malaysian politician who has served as Member of the Melaka State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Chief Minister Ab Rauf Yusoh since April 2023 for the third term and under former Chief Minister Sulaiman Md Ali from November 2021 to March 2023 for the second term and from March 2020 to November 2021 for the first term and Member of the Melaka State Legislative Assembly (MLA) for Ayer Molek since May 2018.
 He is a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.